alexbevi/alexbevi.github.com/_posts/2023-01-12-live-migration-of-sharded-clusters-can-result-in-toomanylogicalsessions.markdown

 * On MongoDB 4.0, `hello` _always_ returns `logicalSessionTimeoutMinutes`, resulting in the driver enabling logical sessions.
 If a "broken" `system.sessions` collection exists, the sessions are not persisted/expired properly which can result in cluster failure once the [`maxSessions`](https://www.mongodb.com/docs/v4.0/reference/parameters/#param.maxSessions) threshold (default: 1,000,000) is reached.

 ![](/images/toomanysession.png)
+_Screenshot from a tool used to charts FTDC telemetry_

 ## What is the `system.sessions` collection